kitbur/aideen-audit/README.md

 ![Alpha](https://img.shields.io/badge/status-alpha-orange)

-> ⚠️ **Warning:** This project is in alpha.
+> ⚠️ **Warning:** This project is in early alpha.
 Features are incomplete, and bugs are likely.
 Use at your own risk!

 A simple web-based Honkai: Star Rail calculator to estimate how many pulls, passes, and currency you need to reach soft or hard pity thresholds, including cost estimates based on bonuses.

+## Demo

+Try the live calculator here: [hsr-calculator.netlify.app](https://hsr-calculator.netlify.app/)

 ## Features